Liechtenstein Anstalt Company

 It is not mandatory that the founder of the Establishment is the holder of the founder’s rights and thus the supreme governing organ of the Establishment.
 The Articles may state that the Board of Directors is the supreme governing body of the Establishment and exercises the rights of the founder.
-In this case, the Founder has any function within the Establishment.
+In this case, the Founder may have any function within the Establishment.
 However, the Board of Directors manages the Establishment following the will of the founder, which was stipulated in a Letter of Wishes or a Mandate Agreement like in a Foundation.

 3. Establishment structured like a Corporation